WEBN: History

-In its early days, WEBN broadcast from a bright blue old house in Cincinnati's west-side Price Hill neighborhood at 1050 Considine Ave. referred to on-air as "Price's Mountain".
-Anyone at any time 24 hours a day could visit the station and walk right into the studio and home and watch on-air personalities broadcast their programs.
-Visitors were right in the studio as the DJs performed live.
-The house wasn't hard to spot - it had what appeared to be a cocker spaniel sitting in an old barbershop chair on the front porch.
-The taxidermied dog had been Frank Wood, Sr.'s pet named Miles Duffy.
-Frank Sr. being basically a one-man show when he began the station, decided to name "Miles Duffy" as WEBN's program director to give the impression that WEBN had more employees and his so called on-air "staph" than just himself.
+In its early but humble beginnings WEBN broadcast from a bright blue old house in Cincinnati's westside Price Hill neighborhood at 1050 Considine Ave. referred to on-air as "Price's Mountain", any listener and rock lover at any time 24 hours a day could visit the station and walk right into the studio and home and watch EBN's personalities broadcast their shows live.
+Visitors were right in the studio as the DJs broadcast live.
+The house wasn't hard to spot, as it had what appeared to be a cocker spaniel sitting in an old barbershop chair on the front porch.
+The taxidermized dog had been Frank Wood, Sr.'s pet, named Miles Duffy.
+Frank Sr., being basically a one man show when he began the station, decided to name "Miles Duffy" as WEBN's 1st ever fantasy program director to give the impression that WEBN had more employees and his so called on-air "staph" than just himself.
 This joke continued officially for some years even as the station continued to grow.

-In 1973, WEBN moved to the eastside's Hyde Park Square referred to on air as "Hyde's Meadow".
-In 1988, the station moved to the neighborhood of Mount Adams (this time calling it "Frog's Mountain" joining with several other stations purchased in recent years by its corporate parent Jacor Communications.
+In 1973 WEBN moved to the eastside's Hyde Park Square referred to on air as "Hyde's Meadow".
+In 1988, the station moved to the neighborhood of Mount Adams, this time calling it "Frog's Mountain" joining with several other stations purchased in recent years by its corporate parent Jacor Communications.
 In 1999 Jacor was purchased by Clear Channel.
 Finally in 2004, all Cincinnati Clear Channel stations moved to the northern suburb of Sycamore Township.
 WEBN continued to call its location "Frog's Mountain".
 By 2006 WEBN was added to the Nielsen BDS Active Rock panel only to revert to Mainstream Rock the following year.

-Radio personality Maxwell Slater Logan (Benjamin Bornstein), perhaps best known for his time at Cleveland rock station WMMS as host of The Maxwell Show, spent time at WEBN in early-to-mid 1990s under the on-air name Max Logan.
+Radio personality Maxwell Slater Logan (Benjamin Bornstein), perhaps best known for his time at Cleveland rock station WMMS as host of The Maxwell Show, spent time at WEBN in early-to-mid 1990's under the on-air name Max Logan.
 Bo Matthews (Alex Gutierrez), formerly the program director at WMMS and a regular contributor to The Maxwell Show, took over as the WEBN program director on January 7, 2014.
 Matthews also served as vice president of programming for iHeartMedia's entire Cincinnati radio cluster before exiting the company in 2017.

 Early advertising

-The attitude also extended to actual advertising.
+Their eccentrical quirkyness also extended to actual advertising.
 Ad time on WEBN was extremely desirable to local merchants, but the station wasn't about to permit the staid and often amateurish production values that often permeated American radio.
 The majority of local spots were WEBN produced, and bore the same outrageous wit and audacity that the station was known for.
-And as it had already promoted non-existent events, the station advertised products by "Brute Force Cybernetics" also the name of the corporate holding company, as well the rumored call letters of the station.
+And, as it had already promoted non-existent events, the station advertised products by "Brute Force Cybernetics", also the name of the corporate holding company.
 Brute Force Cybernetics featured a logo of three monkeys based on the theme "see no evil, hear no evil, speak no evil."
 Among the BFC "products" for which the station broadcast tongue-in-cheek "ads" were: